The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Analysis Interpretation

 \subsection{Temperature inversion}

-We found clear temperature inversion (Fig. \ref{fig:TP_transit} \& \ref{fig:TP_eclipse}) in both transmission and emission spectrum confirmed by ATMO and PHOENIX models.
+We found clear temperature inversion (Figure \ref{fig:TP_eclipse}) confirmed by ATMO and PHOENIX models.
 The Spitzer 4.5 $\mu m$ CO emission feature strongly favors an inverted TP profile with higher temperature CO gas presence in the upper atmospheres.
 The transmission spectrum also favors an inverted TP profile as the retrievals need the higher temperature at the low pressures to boost the scale heights and the size of spectral features to better match the data.
 Theories have indicated inversion is caused by a combination of optical absorbers such as TiO \citep{hubeny03, fortney08} and atomic metal absorption heating the upper layers with the lack of cooling from molecules like water \citep{lothringer18, gandhi19}.
 Our observed spectrum supports this paradigm with detection of TiO and atomic metal opacity in the transmission and muted water emission feature due to thermal dissociation at the highest altitudes.
+The detection of TiO and temperature inversion in the emission spectrum is also consistent with the independent analysis from \cite{edwards20} which reported similar findings.